player400/pi/pi_vm/readme.txt

 -readme.txt - you are here
 -CMakeLists.txt - (up to date) cmake
 -.gitignore - git ignore
+/example_executables - folder containing example code to run on the emulator
--ControllerInterface.h - Class responsible for interacting between the user and the emulated machine.
+	-readme.txt - details about the example code (including the file structure) -example_program.hex - Hexadecimal file with a program calculating the Fibonacci sequence -example_program.bin - Binary file with a program calculating the Fibonacci sequence -example_program.dec - Decimal file with a program calculating the Fibonacci sequence -ControllerInterface.h - Class responsible for interacting between the user and the emulated machine.
 -main.cpp - main function that sets everything up -ProgramArgumentProcessing.h - Code for parsing command line program arguments